 What I enjoy when building software

-I’m equally enthusiastic about clean software architecture as I am about web performance.
+I’m equally enthusiastic about advancing AI capabilities as I am about UX and DX.
+I love building intuitive APIs, and making the complex things simple.
+And when working on user-facing projects, making sure that their workflows can be done in as few steps as possible and provide fast and transparent feedback mechanisms.
 Whichever projects I’m working on or contributing to, my objective is to steer them towards these goals.

-Implementing the components of a piece of software (e.g. a WordPress plugin) in a decoupled and reusable manner, and clearly scoping the software’s public API makes the entire software easier to maintain.
+Implementing the components of a piece of software in a decoupled and reusable manner, and clearly scoping the software’s public API makes the entire software easier to maintain.
 This enables quick iterations with little risk of bugs.
 It even makes it possible to experiment without risking the integrity of your software.

 Building software from decoupled components with distinct responsibilities also facilitates building performant software.
 By selectively loading only what’s needed you avoid overhead and keep the backend footprint low.
 From there, implementing interactive features following frontend performance best practices is almost a breeze, if you know what to pay attention to.